 - a.
 By "WWU", this Code refers to Western Washington University. - b.
 The "main campus" of WWU is the university campus located in Bellingham, Washington. - c.
-By "AS", this Code refers to the Associated Students of Western Washington University.
+By "AS", this Code refers to the Associated Students of Western Washington University. - d.

-- d.
 A "school day" is a weekday (Mon.-Fri.) during which classes are in session on the main campus of WWU.
-A day during which all classes are cancelled on the main campus of WWU for any reason, even if such a day falls during a regularly scheduled academic quarter, does not constitute a school day for the purposes of this Code. - e.
-By "academic year" this Code refers to the period extending from the first day of the fall quarter of WWU to the last day of its subsequent spring quarter. - f.
+A day during which all classes are cancelled on the main campus of WWU for any reason, even if such a day falls during a regularly scheduled academic quarter, does not constitute a school day for the purposes of this Code.

+- By "academic year" this Code refers to the period extending from the first day of the fall quarter of WWU to the last day of its subsequent spring quarter. - f.
 "Physical campaign material", for the purposes of this Code, includes, but is not limited to, posters, handbills, fliers, signs, banners, buttons, T-shirts or other clothing and any physical object which may be deemed by a reasonable person as constituting campaign material for or against a candidate or a measure. - g.
 By "Work on a campaign", as used in Section 2, Cl.
-IV (d), for the purpose of this code, is defined as, but is not limited to, distribution of physical campaign materials, verbal campaigning, and management or active participation in a social media pages, or use of personal resources. - a.
+IV (d), for the purpose of this code, is defined as, but is not limited to, distribution of physical campaign materials, verbal campaigning, and management or active participation in a social media pages or use of personal resources. - a.
 "Work" is not defined as advice and conversation about the position, or campaigning in general. - h.
-"Polling Stations", for the purpose of this code, are defined as instruments made available or advertised to the general public that enable an eligible voter to cast a ballot for the AS Elections. - i.
-"Declarative Statement", for the purpose of this code, is the statement of an official position.
+"Polling Stations", for the purpose of this code, are defined as instruments made available or advertised to the general public that enable an eligible voter to cast a ballot for the AS Elections. - "Declarative Statement", for the purpose of this code, is the statement of an official position.
 It is not a policy change or policy action. - j.
 A candidate's "Name" is defined in this code as the candidate's legal or preferred name as registered with Western Washington University.
 A candidate reserves the right to alter certain elements of their name such as withholding a hyphenated surname or middle name with the approval of the Elections Coordinator. - k.
-"Misleading" for the purpose of this code is defined as, but not limited to, inaccurate information, language that is inaccessible or serves to obscure the intent of the initiative, language which includes conflicting or separate proposals with no logical connection between proposals, or which misrepresents current AS policy or procedure. - I. "Tampered" as used in Section 2, Cl.
+"Misleading" for the purpose of this code is defined as, but not limited to, inaccurate information, language that is inaccessible or serves to obscure the intent of the initiative, language which includes conflicting or separate proposals with no logical connection between proposals, or which misrepresents current AS policy or procedure. - "Tampered" as used in Section 2, Cl.
 IV (k) is defined as the active destruction of campaign materials whether by removal, obfuscation, or defacement in such a way that the materials can no longer be clearly interpreted or are inappropriate. - m.
 "Lot" as used in Section 5, II (i) is defined as the use of objects in making a determination or choice.
-Ex: A coin toss, computer/calculator random number generator, etc. - m.n.
-"Individual" as used in Section 3, IV (c) is defined as a person acting in their student capacity without any attachment to the AS or an AS position title.
+Ex: A coin toss, computer/calculator random number generator, etc. - n.
+"Individual" as used in Section 3, IV (c) is defined as a person acting in their student capacity without any attachment to the AS or an AS position title. - "Event" as used in Section 3, sub-section 4 is a gathering either online or in person with an invitation extended to, or promoted to, the general campus community.
+Regular meetings of club or hall council do not constitute an event.
+An endorsement event must have approval by the AS Elections Coordinator.